jp1995/rl_playerinfo/README.md

 * Get playlist, do not fill table until all players present.
 * Firefox webdriver support.
 * Maybe another column for linked socials?

+Once the backend has been properly unfucked, could add a session MMR tracker too.